ajtomato/DjangoTutorial/README.md

 To create your app, make sure you’re in the same directory as manage.py and type this command:

     $ python manage.py startapp polls

+### Write your first view

+To call the view, we need to map it to a URL - and for this we need a URLconf.
+To create a URLconf in the _polls_ directory, create a file called _urls.py_.
+The next step is to point the root URLconf at the polls.urls module.